BroncoSpace-Lab/scales-hardware/peripheral_board/README.md

     * At least 1 Ethernet port
     * At least 2 SPI/UART ports

-*Put more info about use of the board*

 ## Raspberry Pi
 [JLC Link](https://jlcpcb.com/partdetail/RaspberryPi-RP2350A/C42411118) to the RP2350A.